jupiterjs/javascriptmvc-site/public/tutorials/tutorials.md

 @page tutorials Tutorials
 @parent index 4

-@description Tutorials on JavaScriptMVC.
+@description Tutorials on DoneJS.

 This is where your learning starts.
-Go through these tutorials to learn JavaScriptMVC basics.
+Go through these tutorials to learn DoneJS basics.
 Also check out these [examples example apps]

-### [installing Installing JavaScriptMVC]
+### [installing Installing DoneJS]

-Learn how to install JavaScriptMVC.
+Learn how to install DoneJS.
 This is a prerequisite for most of the other tutorials.

 ### [rapidstart Rapid Start]

-Want to take JMVC for a test-drive?
+Want to take DoneJS for a test-drive?
 Start here.

-### [getstarted Get Started with JavaScriptMVC]
+### [getstarted Get Started with DoneJS]

 Build, minify, test, and document a basic recipe application.
-This tutorial covers the major components of JavaScriptMVC.
+This tutorial covers the major components of DoneJS.

 ### [mvc Get started with jQueryMX]